The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Cure III may at first lead you to believe there is a pattern, but no.

-Cure III acts as your best AoE heal for when your group is clumped together, with a massive cure potency of 550.
-The downside to this is the absolutely its tiny range.

-This spell is best used during stack mechanics, where all of your party must stick together to mitigate a massive burst of damage.
+Cure III is a large 550p AoE heal with a small 6 yalm radius, making it a good spell for emergency or burst healing when a lot of damage is going out and the party is stacked.
+This spell doesn't see much use in leveling content since people are mostly all over the map, and Medica II at level 50 has more total potency and range.

 **\[Lvl 44] Surecast**

 ![](https://lh5.googleusercontent.com/6X-QAI5bL3g_s2a3gWhW5zzNxITwPRHseKhsXxPedA_ksbOgJpTiIbgO_toIpoCkS7QG1nFgosvKyMybFW1qSjizJPLltyswgrXIkNLRob7fOKw75OoLDLevffoc9xJjYzfVKeV9)

-Surecast is a spell that’s shared amongst all casters, and simply makes you immune to having your spells interrupted for six seconds as well as making you immune to mechanics that knock you back or draw you in.
+Surecast is an ability that’s shared amongst all casters, and simply makes you immune to having your spells interrupted for six seconds as well as making you immune to mechanics that knock you back or draw you in.

 (Example: Leviathan)